Belgium and Eurostat haggle over Dexia deal

-BRUSSELS (Reuters) - European statistics agency Eurostat and Belgium are at odds over whether a 2.92 billion euro ($3.80 billion) capital injection into ailing financial group Dexia (DEXI.BR) should count towards the country’s current budget, a spokesman said on Saturday.
+BRUSSELS, Dec 1 (Reuters) - European statistics agency Eurostat and Belgium are at odds over whether a 2.92 billion euro ($3.80 billion) capital injection into ailing financial group Dexia should count towards the country’s current budget, a spokesman said on Saturday.

 Belgium plans to classify the money pumped into Dexia as an investment rather than a cost, and in so doing stop it from inflating its budget deficit.